“Bring the pain, Gaspy. You were always the one who couldn’t handle it.”

 He’s dressed in a prison jumpsuit, sitting in a wheelchair behind the glass.
 In prison.
 Because where else.
 He looks like a young man left aged and haggard before his time.
 He’s holding a phone to his mouth.

 The camera follows his eyes.
 Cécilia’s on the other side of the glass.
 She looks on the verge of tears, but valiantly keeping it together.
 The beautiful love interest.

 The camera follows Em’s eyes.
 Down to his legs.
 Back to up his face.
 Close up to his mouth.

 He opens it.
 The audience doesn’t hear any words.
 The camera zooms all the way into Em’s mouth, into a black empty space.
 The camera fades out into a fishing boat on the bayou.
 It’s a hot-looking summer day.
 A young-looking Em is there on the boat, with his father, rods dangling over the sides.

-GM: Em catches fish.
-He gives an excited exclamation.
+A fish bites and tugs the line.
+Em gives an excited exclamation.
 His father’s eyes mirror the emotion.
 He tells Em to pull, pull, boy, pull-

 Em pulls out the carp.
 It’s a big catch, for a boy his size.
 Phil whoops.
 The camera focuses on the carp.
 It’s wounded and cut from the way it chewed at the bait.
 The camera zooms closer.
 It flicks and tries with all of its living will to swim away, to escape, to be free—only to cut itself deeper, and deeper, denied the quiet dignity of death or joyous current of release.